elephantscale/es-training-new/kafka/slides/Kafka-Workshop.md

 ## MyVideos: User Devices: Our Solution

- * Add following fields to “View” schema:
+ * Add following fields to "View" schema:

      - device_id, device_type

  * Add a new Consumer app

-     - Process ‘view’ topic using Kstreams:
+     - Process 'view' topic using Kstreams:

         * Group messages by device_type and count them

 Notes: